 Advocacy Mission: Our mission is to help seniors on Capitol Hill, and throughout the city, stay physically, emotionally, and fiscally healthy, and to live independently for as long as they wish.
 We do this through: research, education, and advocacy, as well as collaboration with implementing partners, policymakers, and other key stakeholders.

 Advocacy Strategic Goals: To successfully advocate for a continuum of high-quality affordable services on Capitol Hill, and throughout the city:

-- Home-based assisted-living – providing aides to help seniors with the activities of daily living, including bathing, dressing, eating, and mobility
+- In-home Assistance– providing aides to help seniors with the activities of daily living, including bathing, dressing, eating, and mobility

-- Home-based healthcare – providing home health aides, visiting nurse and physician services, and palliative care
+- In-home Health Services – providing home health aides, visiting nurse and physician services, and palliative care

 - Adult Day Health Center (ADHC) - providing a range of programs for seniors with physical and cognitive challenges, as well as respite for family caregivers

 - A range of housing options – including market-rate and subsidized residences suitable for seniors, as well as an assisted living facility (with memory, rehab, and respite care), coupled with several integrated Green House© homes where seniors can receive skilled nursing care in homelike settings

 - Recreational opportunities – providing activities to keep seniors active and fit